 The InterBase server keeps a massive collection of information about its databases, connections, transactions, and statements.
 This information is made available through the following system temporary tables.
-For more information about using these tables, see "Monitoring with system temporary tables" in Chapter 9 of the InterBase Operations Guide.
+For more information about using these tables, see the InterBase Operations Guide.

 Temporary table names begin with TMP\$.
 InterBase offers the following system temporary tables: